Out of This World Speakers

 Chief Scientist and Head of Strategic Planning for the Mars Rover Mission

 Dr. John Grotzinger is the chief scientist and head of strategic science planning for NASA’s $2.5 billon Curiosity rover mission to Mars, which riveted the country with its dare-devil landing and remains the most complex spacecraft to ever land and operate on the surface of another planet.
 A veteran geologist of more than 30 years of exploration of Earth and Mars, Grotzinger has led expeditions to the far corners of the globe and heads the most visible mission in the history of robotic space exploration in its search for evidence of past life.
+With the latest Mars Rover landing on February 18, 2021, Grotzinger draws comparisons to the ideals of ambition and risk that led to this American success.

 Professor of Astrophysics at the University of Arizona